draftbit/expo-crypto-polyfills/README.md

 # Expo Crypto Polyfills

 Use this to polyfill crypto-related libraries without having to eject from Expo.
+The goal of this library is to continue to work across all Expo-supported ecosystems (ios,android,web)

 ## Example